Hypothermia Treatment & Management

 Patients with respiratory failure should be endotracheally intubated and placed on a mechanical ventilator.
 Intubation and insertion of vascular catheters should not be delayed but performed gently while closely monitoring cardiac rhythm for ventricular fibrillation.

 Measure core temperatures using a low-reading esophageal, rectal, or bladder thermometer.
 Tympanic thermometers are unreliable in a setting of profound hypothermia and should not be used.
-If using a rectal probe, be careful not to insert it into stool.
+If using a rectal probe, insertion into stool can yield falsely low readings.

 Determine whether a cold patient is profoundly or mildly hypothermic.
 Profoundly hypothermic patients present with stupor or cardiac dysrhythmia (regardless of the recorded temperature) and a core temperature of 30°C or lower.
 Mildly hypothermic patients may be rewarmed in any available manner (eg, warm blankets, removal of cold, wet clothing) since their risk for cardiac dysrhythmia is low.
 Surface rewarming is adequate in these cases, but it is ineffective in very low body temperatures and carries an additional risk of temperature after drops and shock secondary to peripheral vasodilation.